 B.5 Progress Report.
 For all Annual Plans following submission of the first Annual Plan, a PHA must include a brief statement of the PHA’s progress in meeting the mission and goals described in the 5-Year PHA Plan.
 (24 CFR §903.11(c)(3), 24 CFR §903.7(r)(1))

-B.6 Public and Resident Advisory Board (RAB) comments.
+B.6 Resident Advisory Board (RAB) comments.
 If the RAB provided comments to the annual plan, mark “yes,” submit the comments as an attachment to the Plan and describe the analysis of the comments and the PHA’s decision made on these recommendations.
 (24 CFR §903.13(c), 24 CFR §903.19)

 This information collection is authorized by Section 511 of the Quality Housing and Work Responsibility Act, which added a new section 5A to the U.S. Housing Act of 1937, as amended, which introduced the Annual PHA Plan.
 The Annual PHA Plan provides a ready source for interested parties to locate basic PHA policies, rules, and requirements concerning the PHA’s operations, programs, and services, and informs HUD, families served by the PHA, and members of the public for serving the needs of low- income, very low- income, and extremely low- income families.